"Kids these days! I blame the parents"

 She finally lost her temper in an appointment with a psychiatrist, and told the professional that she did not think that either the school or the further planned interventions were going to work for her son; on the contrary.
 It seemed plain to her that these were not only not helping her son, but actively harmful to his wellbeing (far too regularly raising his anxiety to unmanagemable levels), and therefore she would not be putting him into school or further 'therapy' programmes for the moment.

 Homeschooling is illegal in Germany.
 She would have quickly got into trouble with the authorities, for insisting on not bringing her son to school.
 What was the risk?
-If she had stayed in the country, he would eventually have been forcibly taken away from her by social security officers (I’m serious: this happens in these situations).
+If she had stayed in the country, he could have been forcibly taken away from her by child protection services (I’m serious: this can happen in these situations).
 Of course, the fact that she was a single parent exacerbated things.

-She felt she had no choice but to leave the country, so within two weeks of that psychiatrist's visit she had moved with her children to a small village in France, where they lived for a year.
+She felt she had no choice but to leave the country.
+Within two weeks of that psychiatrist's visit, she had moved with her children to a small village in France, where they lived for a year.
 Money was scarce, and they lived on a pittance.
 From there, her next step was to move to Colorado in the US.
 They have now been living there for 3 years, and they are essentially ‘unschooling’.
 The kids are free to follow their passions, spend time in nature, and learn what they like best.
 Her boy is 10 years old.
 He talks now.

 Looking at their photos over the time I’ve known them, her boy has gone from looking pale, anxious, scared and withdrawn (with downcast, half-closed eyes) – to grinning, happy, alert, and active.
 It’s obvious that he’s happy, and thriving.